|

 We don't want to blindly cancel the requests.
 We can instead do better

 by trimming off the end of the jump thread path.
+Basically we're looking for a situation where we can see

+3 or more loop structures on a jump threading path.
 See if this is a loop father we have not seen before.

 We've already seen two loop fathers, so we

 need to trim this jump threading path.
+Trim from entry I onwards.

 Now that we've truncated the path, make sure